geometry-zsh/geometry/readme.md

 The default options try to balance the theme in order to be both lightweight and contain useful features.

+Here we highlight some of the more commonly customized variables, but to see all of them, look at the header of each file in the [functions directory](/function).

 ### Symbols

 There are a set of symbols available which you can override with environment variables.